MPAS-Dev/compass/docs/developers_guide/landice/test_groups/enthalpy_benchmark.rst

 run_model
 ~~~~~~~~~

-The module ``compass.landice.tests.enthalpy_benchmark.run_model`` defines a
+The class :py:class:`compass.landice.tests.enthalpy_benchmark.run_model.RunModel`
-step for running MALI from the initial condition produced in the ``setup_mesh``
+defines a step for running MALI from the initial condition produced in the
-step or from a restart file produced by a previous ``run_model`` step.
-In
+``setup_mesh`` step or from a restart file produced by a previous ``run_model``
-the ``A`` test case, the surface air temperate may be updated before restart
+step.
+In the ``A`` test case, the surface air temperate may be updated before
-runs as described below.
+restart runs as described below.

 .. _dev_landice_enthalpy_benchmark_A:

 A
 -

-The config options specific to this test case are:
+The :py:class:`compass.landice.tests.enthalpy_benchmark.A.A` test case includes
+the following config options :

 .. code-block:: cfg